priceloop/priceloop-api-python/README.md

 import openapi_client
 from pprint import pprint
 from openapi_client.api import default_api
-from openapi_client.model.table import Table from openapi_client.model.table_data import TableData from openapi_client.model.workspace import Workspace
+from openapi_client.model.api_table import ApiTable from openapi_client.model.api_workspace import ApiWorkspace from openapi_client.model.table_data import TableData
 # Defining the host is optional and defaults to http://localhost
 # See configuration.py for a list of all supported configuration parameters.
 configuration = openapi_client.Configuration(